EnigmaCurry/blogofile.com/_documentation/config_file.rst

 ++++++++++++++++++++++
 String

 The default style to use for highlighting.
-See `Pygments Styles <http://pygments.org/docs/styles/>`_.
+See `Pygments Styles`_.

 .. _config-custom-index: